List of Alberta CCF/NDP members: Provincial politics

-1932 Camrose by-election
+1932 by-election

 Chester Ronning, elected as an UFA MLA, one of founding organizations of the CCF, was an adherent of the CCF.

 (Camrose college instructor and CCF leader Chester Ronning had been elected in October 25, 1932 provincial by-election as joint UFA/CCF candidate but was defeated in 1935 and was unable to regain his seat in the 1940 election.
 He resigned as CCF leader in 1942 and went on to be Canada's ambassador to China, where he had been born.

 Angus James Morrison was elected as a Labour MLA in 1940 by defeating the incumbent Social Credit MLA as well as a CCF candidate.
 The CCF and the Alberta Labour clubs merged in 1942 but Morrison did not run for re-election in 1944.)

-1942 Edmonton by-election
+1942 by-election

 A CCFer was elected to the Legislative Assembly of Alberta for the first time in a 1942 by-election, excepting the problematic cases of Ronning and Morrison.